The following table shows the available servers for Windows in MySQL 5.5.

 |mysqld-debug||Like mysqld, but compiled with full debugging and automatic memory allocation checking|

 All of the preceding binaries are optimized for modern Intel processors, but should work on any Intel i386-class or higher processor.

 Each of the servers in a distribution support the same set of

 statement displays which engines a given server supports.

 All Windows MySQL 5.5 servers have support for symbolic linking of database directories.

 MySQL supports TCP/IP on all Windows platforms.
 MySQL servers on

 Windows also support named pipes, if you start the server with

-TCP/IP in many Windows configurations.
+than TCP/IP in many Windows configurations.